-The European Accessibility Act (EAA) and its implications for ebooks
+The European Accessibility Act (EAA) and its implications for self-publishers

-The European Accessibility Act (EAA) and its implications for ebooks
+The European Accessibility Act (EAA) and its implications for self-publishers

 1. Mandatory Accessibility Requirements